assumptionsoup/Learning-Git/README.md

 $ git fetch origin
 $ git checkout gh-pages
 ```

+before the line you want to 'link' to.
+Don't forget the quotation marks around it.
+Then a markdown link like:

 If you're using the GitHub for Mac, simply sync your repository and you'll see the new branch.